The U.S.: The Massive Failure in Financial Education

 Poor habits stem from a lack of education about a certain topic.
 Personal finance is no exception here.
 We could start from broader concepts to re-define and re-invent financial literacy.

 The fundamental concept of: A dollar today is more powerful than a dollar tomorrow is a powerful concept that needs to be understood.

 Hopefully as technology continues to evolve, we could prepare the upcoming generation to buck these disturbing trends.
-Trends that plunge us into debt and poverty and having unexpected “life” expenses take us down a financial disaster.
+Trends that plunge us into debt, poverty and having any unexpected “life” expense take us down the road to financial disaster.

 We all have a responsibility and a role to play here.
 It is in the best interest of everyone.